le000043/ML-models-picking-application/README.md

 Any feedbacks are all appreciated !
 New features coming soon !
 Follow me and stay tune for new awesome features
+Constraints: Currently, the application can only handle numerical dataset with zero missing values.
+I will fix it soon